 And it’s also the fact that I won’t, can’t, refuse to live my life any more as a “performance machine”

 I want to live a life that is consistently inspired, and if I can’t have that, I would rather do nothing.
 With the result that I spend a lot of time doing nothing.
-This also is a neurosis, indeed it’s a Jungian personality type called Puer Aeternus, which is aggravated by my Enneagram 4 “individualist” type.
+This also is a neurosis, indeed it’s a Jungian personality type called Puer Aeternus, about which much has been written and which is aggravated by my Enneagram 4 “individualist” type.
 Enneagram 4’s are over-invested in emotion and in their own uniqueness.
 We are constantly seeking out and validating the things that make us different from other people.
 It’s a terrible curse but it also can be useful.
 A lot of artists and “creatives” are 4’s.

 The immediate solution I am looking at with regards to this all-pervasive loneliness is to gather people around me, a “tribe of winners”.
 I just don’t want to do anything alone any more.
 It’s not a full solution, because sooner or later I am going to have to fully accept and embrace my humanity.
-But it is a good place to start, or at least to investigate.
+But it is a good place to start.
 What I want is for people around me to rise as I rise, and for me to be pulled up by others as well.
 If this would work, it would mean that we don’t always have to be on top of our game, because we ought to be able to find somebody to lean on in most situations.
-It seems to me a much more fun and more powerful way to live, because having that security we could take more risks, push our edges, knowing that if we fall we can only fall so far.
+This seems to me a much more fun and more powerful way to live, plus we can push our edges more, along with obvious advantages of getting moment-by-moment feedback.